夸夸

 Compliment Bombing / Praise Flooding

 Imagine posting 'I burned my instant noodles' and receiving 50 replies telling you that your pioneering spirit and creative approach to cooking will one day change the culinary world.
-That's 夸夸 — a internet trend where people shower each other with over-the-top, often hilariously absurd praise no matter what they say.
+Emerging around 2019, that's 夸夸 — a internet trend where people shower each other with over-the-top, often hilariously absurd praise no matter what they say.
 Born in university WeChat group chats, it's part wholesome, part ironic, and entirely addictive.

 Cultural Context